JamesTu-jtjt/Chess-GUI-with-Java/README.md

 - The piece and move notations are logged so you can analyze your games after you play for future improvement.
 - Have fun with the GUI!!

-Note: You can find a more accurate description of the project in the pptx file in /Rules and Class Diagram
+Note: You can find a more accurate description of the project in the pptx file in /Project Description and Class Diagram